energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 # Exchange Inbox

 The Exchange Inbox allows admin users to sell, withdraw, transfer and export certificates that are currently on the Exchange.
-Certificates in this inbox are held in the exchange's [hot wallet](../user-guide-glossary.md#hotwallet).
+Certificates in this inbox are held in the [Exchange wallet](../user-guide-glossary.md#exchange-wallet).

 **When the issuing body approves a certificate request, the certificate is first deposited into the Exchange Inbox.** Certificates must be in the Exchange Inbox in order to be: